Circassia: Russo-Circassian War

 In 1714, Peter I established a plan to occupy the Caucasus.
 Although he was unable to implement this plan, he laid the political and ideological foundation for the occupation to take place.
 Catherine II started putting this plan into action.
 The Russian army was deployed on the banks of the Terek River.

+During the Persian expedition of 1796, Russia again conquered the west coast of the Caspian, but the expedition was withdrawn after Catherine's death in November 1796 by her son and successor Paul I. By around 1800, Russia was in a position to push soldiers and colonists into the Caucasus region.

-The Russian military tried to impose authority by building a series of forts, but these forts in turn became the new targets of raids and indeed sometimes the highlanders actually captured and held the forts.
+The Russian military tried to impose its authority by building a series of forts, but these forts in turn became the new targets of raids and indeed sometimes the highlanders actually captured and held the forts.
 Under Yermolov, the Russian military began using a strategy of disproportionate retribution for the raids against their forts before.
 Russian troops retaliated by destroying villages where resistance fighters were thought to hide, as well as employing assassinations, kidnappings and the execution of whole families.
 Because the resistance was relying on sympathetic villages for food, the Russian military also systematically destroyed crops and livestock and killed Circassian civilians.
 Circassians responded by creating a tribal federation encompassing all tribes of the area.
 In 1840 Karl Friedrich Neumann estimated the Circassian casualties at around one and a half million.
 Some sources state that hundreds of thousands of others died during the exodus.
 Several historians use the phrase "Circassian massacres" for the consequences of Russian actions in the region.

 In a series of sweeping military campaigns lasting from 1860 to 1864... the northwest Caucasus and the Black Sea coast were virtually emptied of Muslim villagers.
 Columns of the displaced were marched either to the Kuban [River] plains or toward the coast for transport to the Ottoman Empire...
 One after another, entire Circassian tribal groups were dispersed, resettled, or killed en masse.

 Circassians established an assembly called "Great Freedom Assembly" in the capital city of Shashe (Sochi) on June 25, 1861.
 Haji Qerandiqo Berzedj was appointed as the head of the assembly.
 This assembly asked for help from Europe, arguing that they would be forced into exile soon.
 However, before the result was achieved, Russian General Kolyobakin invaded Sochi and destroyed the parliament and no country opposed this.

 In May 1864, a final battle took place between the Circassian army of 20,000 Circassian horsemen and a fully equipped Russian army of 100,000 men.
 Circassian warriors attacked the Russian army and tried to break through the line, but most were shot down by Russian artillery and infantry.
 The remaining fighters continued to fight as militants and were soon defeated.
 All 20,000 Circassian horsemen died in the war.
 The Russian army began celebrating victory on the corpses of Circassian soldiers, and so May 21, 1864, was officially the end of the war.